OpenNTI/nti.app.products.zapier/docs/initial.rst

 special type of action used to lookup or find data in the system.
 They can optionally be paired with create actions to perform a “create if not exist” style action.
 Searches return a list of matches.
-Zapier specifies no more than five searches for aninitial integration.
+Zapier specifies no more than five searches for an initial integration.
 Proposed searches for initial version are:

 .. _search_user: